xsreality/covid19/README.md

 ### Python Importer

 The Python script that imports the Covid19India API is available here: https://github.com/xsreality/covid19-patient-importer

+## Contributing

+* Contributions for new ideas and open issues are welcome!
+* Please open a GitHub issue before opening a pull request.
+* For any queries, contact me on Telegram at https://t.me/xsreality